Manage SSL redirection in Nginx using maps, and save the universe

 We need to be able to enforce SSL connections (HTTPS) on some URLs.
 We also need to be able to enforce PLAIN connections (HTTP) on others.
 Further, there are some URLs which we want to just stay with whatever protocol they were requested on so they won’t redirect at all.

-One approach is to use a great big series of rewrite rules, but that would be pretty unwieldy, would involve a bunch of regular expression variable capturing, and likely also mean using more than a couple of “if” blocks (which I have been told are evil and slow, even if few people have the sort of traffic where that really matters).
+One approach is to use a great big series of rewrite rules, but that would be pretty unwieldy, would involve a bunch of regular expression variable capturing, and likely also mean using more than a couple of if blocks (which I have been told are evil (Nginx wiki - if is evil) and slow, even if few people have the sort of traffic where that really matters).
 We also may have to maintain them across two virtual hosts, making it hard to check for conflicts between the two lists.
 In cases where the virtual host pulls double duty serving HTTP on port 80 and HTTPS on port 443 simultaneously, we would have to check the protocol first as well, further confusing the config.
 There has to be a better way.

 Yes, I’m looking at you .NET developers.